Rostros del Rio - "Face of the River"

 View the trailer here (and practice your Spanish and Guarani).

-Join this exciting group of panelists to learn more about the trip and the environmental survey work the filmmakers engaged in, and the community education and support work that Dr. Rebecca Smith is involved in - often collaborating with RPCVs in Paraguay.
+Join this exciting group of panelists to learn more about the trip and the environmental survey work the filmmakers engaged in, and the community education and support work that Dr. Rebecca Smith is involved in - often collaborating with PCVs and RPCVs throughout Paraguay.

 HINT: We will be encouraging donations to support her work!